-This Vegetarian Pot Pie is an easy Sunday night dinner that just hits the spot on a cold winter’s day.
+This Vegetarian Pot Pie is an easy vegetable pot pie that just hits the spot on a cold winter’s day.
 It’s a great vegetarian main course idea for any special occasion.
 It’s filled with roasted root vegetables, flavored with Garam Masala spice, creamy coconut milk, and fresh sage.

 It’s a wonderful combination of flavors that’s pure comfort food and provides an unexpected twist on a cold-weather classic!

 STEP#1: Prep the Root Vegetables

 For this recipe, you’ll use a combination of sweet potatoes, fennel, and parsnips.
 All these vegetables have a wonderful sweetness to them that is even more pronounced when roasted to bring out their sweetness.

 Cut the parsnips and sweet potatoes into bite-sized pieces.
 Cut the fennel into thin half-moons.
 If you can’t find parsnips you could replace them with carrots.